NittoNeko/Rally-the-Brave/readme.md

 1. I didn't have a full understanding of Entity Component System and Data Oriented Design.
 2. This architecture isn't taking advantages of OOP nor DOD.
 3. This architecture introduces large-scale resuability but causes small-scale duplicate codes.
+4. Some features bring more problems than benefits.

 Click <a href="Documentation/deprecated.md">here</a>.